Pierre Laureys

-Pierre François Laureys (7 August 1919 – 18 December 2004) was a flying ace for the Free French, arms dealer, and printer.
+Captain Pierre François Laureys (7 August 1919 – 18 December 2004) was a French military officer, arms dealer and printer.

 Early life

-Pierre Laureys was born on 7 August 1919 as the son of a photo-engraver.
-He followed in the footsteps of his father after completing his secondary education, until war broke out in September 1939.
-He followed his training as a pilot at the aviation school of Vannes.
+Pierre Laureys was born on 7 August 1919 in the 14th arrondissement of Paris.
+He was the son of a photo engraver, and followed in the footsteps of his father after completing his secondary education.
+After World War II broke out in September 1939, Laureys enlisted in the French Air Force and trained as a pilot at a military aviation school in Vannes.

 World War II

-In June 1940, Laureys embarked at Saint-Jean-de-Luz on a boat repatriating Polish troops and reached the United Kingdom.
-There, he registered under the alias of François Kennard as a member of the Free French of Charles de Gaulle.
-In May 1942, he became a member of the île de France group.
-During the Dieppe Raid on 19 August 1942, Laureys obtained two victories over two Dornier Do 217 planes of the Luftwaffe.
+In June 1940, during the Battle of France, Laureys embarked on a boat transporting Polish Army troops to the United Kingdom at Saint-Jean-de-Luz.
+After arriving in Britain, he enlisted in the Free French Air Forces under the pseudonym of "François Kennard".
+In May 1942, he became a member of the No. 340 Squadron RAF, and during the Dieppe Raid of 19 August 1942, Laureys shot down two Dornier Do 217 planes of the Luftwaffe.
 After several more victories, he was promoted a Captain at the time of the Normandy landings.